the-Jinxist/golang-backend-masterclass/README.md

 Day 50: We're working on writing structured logs for gRPC APIs.
 We're doing this via the interceptors.
 Because all our requests are unary, we're using the `UnaryInterceptor()`.
 In order to write extremely structured logs lol.
 We're using the package zerolog, found here: https://github.com/rs/zerolog.

 We're learning about using Redis to schedule long running work.
 To work with this, we will be sending a verification email to the user, while the customer is creating a user.
 To execute this work asynchronously, we will be using the asynq library: https://github.com/hibiken/asynq.
 We have to define the processor and distributor for each task.
 The processor is in charge of creating and adding tasks to the queue, the processor is charge of processing🌚 the tasks.
 We implemented both the processor and distributor in this lecture.

+Day 51: We're working on intergrating async worker to our Go web server.
+We're doing this with the help of Docker.
+Found the official image on Docker hub here: https://hub.docker.com/_/redis.
+We added a new redis command to our make file